-• Prevented from getting too hot16 (e.g. through the ability to ventilate, especially at night; use of window coverings to prevent direct sunlight)
+- Cooler than the outside temperature, ideally aiming for 26°C or below - Prevented from getting too hot17 (e.g. through the ability to ventilate, especially at night; use of window coverings to prevent direct sunlight)

 Consideration should be made about how to encourage take up of suitable accommodation.